 How We Choose the Parts

-At least once a month, we check the internet for possible changes on price and search for better alternatives to give you the best value for your money.
+At least once a month, we check the internet for possible changes on price and search for better alternatives to give you the best budget gaming PC build for your money.

 Being in the industry of gaming and computers for almost 10 years now, we know just how important it is to make sure everything is compatible and up-to-date.